robbert-harms/MDT/docs/_getting_started/single_subject_analysis.rst

 Estimating any model
 --------------------
 In general, using the GUI, estimating any model is just a matter of selecting the right model and clicking the run button.
-Please be advised though that some models require specific protocol settings and/or require specific static maps to be present.
+Please be advised though that some models require specific protocol values to be present.
-For example, the CHARMED models requires that the "TE" is specified in your protocol.
+For example, the CHARMED models requires that the "TE" is specified in the protocol or as a protocol map.
 MDT will help you by warning you if the available data is not suited for the selected model.

-For adding additional data, like static maps, a noise standard deviation or a gradient deviations map you can use the button "Additional data".
+For adding additional data, like protocol maps, a noise standard deviation or a gradient deviations map you can use the button "Additional data".

 .. figure:: _static/figures/mdt_additional_problem_data.png